Albuquerque Personal Injury Attorney

 Every victim will have a different path to recovery, and Parnall Law can make sure that you are getting the help and care you need.

-Medical malpractice cases involve the failure of medical professionals to exercise the acceptable standard of care.
+- Medical malpractice cases involve the failure of medical professionals to exercise an acceptable standard of care.

-An insurance company for the negligent party is most likely going to do whatever they can to avoid liability and minimize what they have to payout.
+An insurance company for the negligent party is most likely going to do whatever it can to avoid liability and minimize what they have to payout.

 Victims often worry that their own actions will negate their ability to recover the compensation they need to pay their bills and recover wages they’ve lost from time missed from work.